ABBA’s Bjorn Ulvaeus Talks CISAC Report and the ‘Immoral’ Treatment of Songwriters by the Music Industry

 What can the industry do to help this process along?

 I think the small CMOs do their best to collect money from restaurants and radio stations and all of that, but it can be better technologically as well — it could be much more exact.
 There are gadgets that track what is being played [on the radio or other broadcast medium], down to the second, and exactly who it is.
 That’s the world we’re entering now, where everything is exact because it’s zeroes and ones.
-It would cost the societies a pittance to use, but instead they’re building their own technologies, which are useless for the most part.
-I’m sorry, I’m being very candid about this, but that’s how it is.
+It would cost the societies a pittance to use.

 How did we get to this situation, where the songwriter creates the art but is often at or near the bottom of the payment structure?